 No. Registration will continue to be accessed through Gulfline during scheduled registration dates.

-REMINDER – Degree Audits are updated every 24 hours.
+REMINDER – Degree Audits are updated nightly

 The Student View at the top of the degree audit displays the FGCU GPA (courses at FGCU only), the Transfer GPA (transfer courses only) and the Overall GPA (FGCU and transfer courses).
 The Degree block displays the Overall GPA.
 The remaining blocks display the GPA for the courses listed in the individual blocks.
 For example, the major GPA is a calculated GPA based on coursework used to fulfill major requirements.
 This GPA will appear within the major block requirements of the degree audit.